 When looking at samples of brain tissue infected with a prion disease, it has small holes in it and a spongy appearance.

 It takes many months to several decades for enough of the misfolded proteins to build up.
 It is an exponential growth curve that is slow to start but then builds quickly at the end.

-Not only are there mutations, though, that cause familial CJD, but there is also a genetic mutation that completely prevents prion diseases.[ref]
+Not only are there mutations that cause familial CJD, but there are also genetic mutations that completely prevent prion diseases.[ref]

 For the past few years, researchers have been bringing together the idea that Alzheimer’s and Parkinson’s are prion-like diseases.

-Similar to Creutzfeldt-Jakob Disease (CJD), most Alzheimer’s and Parkinson’s disease cases are sporadic – not caused by the rare mutations in the APP or SNCA genes.
-The diseases all build insoluble proteins in the brain over the course of decades.
-And all cause neurodegenerative disease for which there is no cure.
+Similar to Creutzfeldt-Jakob Disease (CJD), most Alzheimer’s and Parkinson’s disease cases are sporadic – not caused by rare mutations in the APP or SNCA genes.
+Both diseases are caused by a build-up of insoluble proteins in the brain over decades.
+Both are neurodegenerative diseases that progress without a cure.

 The evidence cited for tau protein tangles in AD being similar to prions includes that they “spread along neural pathways from one brain region to another”.
 Additionally, the α-synuclein protein in Parkinson’s forms Lewy bodies that “spreads along neural pathways in the brain, beginning in the dorsal motor nucleus of the glossopharyngeal and vagal nerves, the olfactory bulb, and the anterior olfactory nucleus”.
 And mouse studies show that injecting α-synuclein from Lewy-body dementia patients into the mice brains causes the formation of mouse α-synuclein inclusions. [ref]